Creamy mashed potatoes coated in a crispy panko crust. This Japanese korokke is made plant-based and with white beans for extra protein!

-This vegan korokke is made with 10 main ingredients, many of which are customizable to suit your preferences:
+This white bean korokke is made with 10 main ingredients, many of which are customizable to suit your preferences:

 - Typically, starchy potatoes like Russet, Idaho, and Yukon Gold work best for making fluffy korokke.
 However, I made this batch with red-skinned potatoes and had great results!

-- White Beans ⟶ this is the secret ingredient that adds plant-based protein without using ground “meat” alternatives (but if you’re into that, check out my basic air fryer vegan korokke)
+- White Beans ⟶ This is the secret ingredient that adds plant protein without using ground “meat” alternatives (but if you’re into that, check out my basic air fryer vegan korokke).

 - my favorites to use are onions, carrots, green onion, and shiitake

-- Vegan Cheese ⟶ technically optional, but it enhances the creamy, hearty profile of the korokke and is highly recommended
+- Vegan Cheese ⟶ Technically optional, but it makes the korokke more creamy and hearty so is highly recommended.

 To coat the korokke and make it nice and crispy, you’ll need: